deta/deta-cli/README.md

 # Deta CLI

-The Deta CLI tool provides a number of helpful commands to help you with your Deta development.

-## Installation

-The installation guide for your operating system can be found on the [Deta website](https://docs.deta.sh/docs/cli/install).

-## Official Documentation
+The Deta CLI for Deta Cloud has been deprecated and this repository has been archived.

-Documentation for the Deta CLI can be found on the [Deta website](https://docs.deta.sh/docs/cli/commands).
+If you are looking for the Deta Space CLI please refer to  [this repository](https://github.com/deta/space-cli).

-## Security Vulnerabilities

-Please review [our security policy](https://github.com/deta/deta-cli/security/policy) on how to report security vulnerabilities.

-## License

-The MIT License (MIT).
-Please see the [license file](LICENSE) for more information.